vegaprotocol/documentation/versioned_docs/version-v0.50.2/api/bridge/contracts/ERC20_Bridge_Logic.md

 **Returns**

-The ERC20 token contract address for a given Vega Asset Id
+The ERC20 token contract address for a given Vega Asset ID

 **Arguments**